Urinary tract infections (UTIs) are common in MS. They can cause a frequent urge to urinate and make urinating feel painful.

 What can I do if I have a urinary tract infection?

-If you’re worried you have a UTI, get in touch with a health professional, your GP, MS specialist nurse or continence advisor can test your urine to find out if you have an infection and talk to you about treatment options, such as an antibiotic.
+If you’re worried you have a UTI, get in touch with a health professional.
+Your GP, MS specialist nurse or bladder and bowel specialist can test your urine to find out if you have an infection and talk to you about treatment options, such as an antibiotic.

-- Avoid constipation as a full bowel can obstruct the flow of urine and result in stagnant urine in your bladder, a good environment for infection.
+Make sure you're not constipated.
+A full bowel can obstruct the flow of urine and result in stagnant urine in your bladder, which provides an environment for infection.

-- Practice good personal hygiene such as wiping from front to back after you have used the toilet will help to prevent faecal bacteria entering the urinary tract.
+Practise good personal hygiene.
+This includes wiping from front to back after you've used the toilet.
+This will help to prevent faecal bacteria entering the urinary tract.